-Device Medical Necessity Wearable cardioverter- The use of a wearable (external) cardioverter-defibrillator defibrillator (WCD) to prevent sudden cardiac arrest or death (SCD) may be considered medically necessary as interim treatment as a bridge to permanent implantable (internal) cardioverter- defibrillator (ICD) surgery for a period not to exceed 90 days, when any ONE of the following conditions is present: Qualifications for implantation of an ICD are met (see Related) Coverage Indications) but implantation of an ICD must be postponed because one of the following temporary contraindications to receiving an ICD placement exists: Current systemic infection is being treated, or An ICD was removed due to a concurrent infection or malfunction, and the individual must undergo a waiting period before it can be replaced, or The individual has an ejection fraction (LVEF) ≤ 35%; and has ischemic cardiomyopathy due to a recent (< 40 days) myocardial infarction (MI), or The individual has an ejection fraction (LVEF) ≤ 35%; and has newly diagnosed non-ischemic dilated cardiomyopathy and guideline-directed medical therapy was initiated (e.g., ACE inhibitors, ARBs, beta blockers), or The individual has an ejection fraction (LVEF) ≤ 35%; and revascularization was performed (e.g., CABG, percutaneous coronary intervention) within the past 90 days, or The individual has familial or inherited conditions with a high risk of life-threatening ventricular tachyarrhythmia such as long QT syndrome or hypertrophic cardiomyopathy and is being evaluated for effectiveness of medical therapy, Or The individual has a documented episode of ventricular fibrillation as a systemed (lesting 20 seconds or langus) fibrillation or a sustained (lasting 30 seconds or longer) ventricular tachyarrhythmia.
-These dysrhythmias may be
+Device Medical Necessity Wearable cardioverter- defibrillator The use of a wearable (external) cardioverter-defibrillator (WCD) to prevent sudden cardiac arrest or death (SCD) may be considered medically necessary as interim treatment as a bridge to permanent implantable (internal) cardioverter- defibrillator (ICD) surgery for a period not to exceed 90 days, for individuals who meet the criteria for an implantable cardioverter defibrillator (ICD) (see Related Policies); and have one of the following contraindications to ICD placement: A systemic infection, at the current time; or An ICD was removed due to a concurrent infection or malfunction, and the individual must undergo a waiting period before it can be replaced, or The individual has an ejection fraction (LVEF) ≤ 35%; and has ischemic cardiomyopathy due to a recent (< 40 days) myocardial infarction (MI), or The individual has an ejection fraction (LVEF) ≤ 35%; and has newly diagnosed non-ischemic dilated cardiomyopathy and guideline-directed medical therapy was initiated (e.g., ACE inhibitors, ARBs, beta blockers), or The individual has an ejection fraction (LVEF) ≤ 35%; and revascularization was performed (e.g., CABG, percutaneous coronary intervention) within the past 90 days, or The individual has familial or inherited conditions with a high risk of life-threatening ventricular tachyarrhythmia such as long QT syndrome or hypertrophic cardiomyopathy and is being evaluated for effectiveness of medical therapy, or The individual has a documented episode of ventricular fibrillation or a sustained (lasting 30 seconds or longer) ventricular tachyarrhythmia.
+These dysrhythmias may be either spontaneous or induced during an electrophysiologic (EP) study but may not be due to a transient or reversible cause,

-Device Medical Necessity either spontaneous or induced during an electrophysiologic (EP) study but may not be due to a transient or reversible cause, and not occur during the first 48 hours of an acute myocardial infarction, and are being evaluated for effectiveness of anti-arrhythmia medication, AND • The ICD placement or an ICD replacement surgery, if appropriate, will be scheduled once one of the temporary contraindications noted above is treated or managed.
+Device Medical Necessity and not occur during the first 48 hours of an acute myocardial infarction, and are being evaluated for effectiveness of anti-arrhythmia medication, AND The ICD placement or an ICD replacement surgery, if appropriate, will be scheduled once one of the temporary contraindications noted above is resolved.
 (See Note below) Note: If the individual responds to the maximal medical treatment and their condition improves after 90 days, the ICD may no longer be necessary and the WCD should be discontinued.
 However, if there is no improvement in the individual's condition, permanent ICD placement should be implanted.
 ACE-Angiotensin-converting enzyme, ARB-Angiotensin-receptor blockers, CABG-Coronary artery bypass graft Requests for re-authorization beyond the initial 90 days for another 30 days (additional one month rental) must be submitted with physician attestation of ≥90% daily compliance (demonstrated by the individual's data reports downloaded from the manufacturer portal by the treating provider) along with an updated treatment plan documenting the ongoing medical necessity of the WCD from the treating provider.

-Investigational Use of a wearable cardioverter-defibrillator for the prevention of sudden cardiac death (SCD) is considered investigational for the following indications when they are the sole indication for a WCD: High-risk individuals awaiting heart transplant Women with peripartum cardiomyopathy
+Device Investigational Wearable cardioverter- Use of a wearable cardioverter-defibrillator (WCD) for the defibrillator prevention of sudden cardiac death (SCD) is considered investigational for the following indications when they are the sole indication for a WCD: High-risk individuals awaiting heart transplant; Individuals with peripartum cardiomyopathy.
+Use of WCDs is considered investigational for all other indications.

-Device Investigational

-Use of WCDs is considered investigational for all other

-indications.